anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The term "installation network" refers to all devices in the installation and the network connections between them.
 The term "installation IP_address" refers to an address out of the set of addresses which are routable over the whole installation network.

+The term "join Proxy" is used interchangeably with the term "constrained Join Proxy" throughout this document.

 # Requirements Language {#reqlang}

 {::boilerplate bcp14}

-# Join Proxy functionality
+# constrained Join Proxy functionality

 As depicted in the {{fig-net}}, the Pledge (P), in a Low-Power and Lossy Network (LLN) mesh
  {{RFC7102}} can be more than one hop away from the Registrar (R) and not yet authenticated into the network.

-In this situation, the Pledge can only communicate one-hop to its nearest neighbor, the Join Proxy (J) using their link-local  IPv6 addresses.
+In this situation, the Pledge can only communicate one-hop to its nearest neighbor, the constrained Join Proxy (J) using their link-local  IPv6 addresses.
 However, the Pledge (P) needs to communicate with end-to-end security with a Registrar to authenticate and get the relevant system/network parameters.
-If the Pledge (P), knowing the IP-address of the Registrar, initiates a DTLS connection to the Registrar, then the packets are dropped at the Join Proxy (J) since the Pledge (P) is not yet admitted to the network or there is no IP routability to Pledge (P) for any returned messages from the Registrar.
+If the Pledge (P), knowing the IP-address of the Registrar, initiates a DTLS connection to the Registrar, then the packets are dropped at the constrained Join Proxy (J) since the Pledge (P) is not yet admitted to the network or there is no IP routability to Pledge (P) for any returned messages from the Registrar.

 ~~~~